PLP-Database-DEPT/week-3/README.md

 ## 5. Retrieve Customer and Their Bills
 Write an SQL query to retrieve the customerName, email, and all associated BillID, BillDate, TotalAmount, and Status for each customer.
 Ensure customers without bills are also included.

-## 6. Summarize Payments by Customer
-Write an SQL query to calculate the total PaymentAmount for each customer.
-Display the customerName, email, and the total PaymentAmount.

-## 7. Transactions for Adding a Payment
+## 6. Transactions for Adding a Payment
 Write an SQL query to perform the following operations as a transaction:

 i.
 Deduct the payment amount (e.g., 200.00) from the TotalAmount in the bills table for BillID = 2.